PracticeROM/gz-book/src/introduction.md

 # Introduction

-This is a trainer / practice / testing utility for The Legend of Zelda: Ocarina of Time, formally known by its codename gz, but generally referred to as "The Practice ROM".

 *Note: If you're using The Practice ROM on the Wii VC, you should read the [VC issues](./vcissues.html) section to find out about the differences in the VC version.*